-The following is a summary of the material rights of our common shares and preferred shares, as contained in our new notice of articles and articles and any amendments thereto, that will be in effect upon completion of the offering.
+The following is a summary of the material rights of our common shares and preferred shares, as contained in our new notice of articles and any amendments thereto, that will be in effect upon completion of the offering.
 This summary is not a complete description of the share rights associated with our common shares and preferred shares.
 For more detailed information, please see the forms of our BCBCA notice of articles and articles that will be in effect immediately prior to the closing of this offering, which are filed as exhibits to the registration statement of which this prospectus forms a part.

-Immediately prior to the closing of this offering we will cause all of our outstanding Class A preferred shares to convert into an aggregate of 6,363,900 common shares, assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares."
+Immediately prior to the closing of this offering we will cause all of our outstanding Class A preferred shares to convert into an aggregate of 7,098,194 common shares after giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares."
 Each Class A preferred share is convertible at any time at the option of the holder into common shares on a 1:1 basis, subject to certain adjustments.
 However, Class A preferred shares automatically converted in connection with this offering are subject to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares."

 Immediately prior to the closing of this offering, our authorized share capital will consist of an unlimited number of common shares, each without par value, and an unlimited number of preferred shares, issuable in series, each without par value.
-Immediately following the closing of this offering, we expect to have 24,196,483 issued and outstanding common shares (24,871,483 common shares if the underwriters' over-allotment option is exercised in full) and no preferred shares outstanding.
-Immediately following the closing of this offering we also expect to have 2,290,758 outstanding vested and unvested options granted pursuant to our equity incentive plans to acquire common shares, options available for grant under our equity incentive plans to acquire common shares and an outstanding warrant to acquire 356,895 common shares (following the conversion of the outstanding Class A preferred share warrant into a warrant to purchase common shares), assuming an initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares," and no preferred shares.
+Immediately following the closing of this offering, we expect to have 24,924,461 issued and outstanding common shares (25,599,461 common shares if the underwriters' over-allotment option is exercised in full) and no preferred shares outstanding.
+Immediately following the closing of this offering we also expect to have 2,290,758 outstanding vested and unvested options granted pursuant to our equity incentive plans to acquire common shares and an outstanding warrant to acquire 398,076 common shares (following the conversion of the outstanding Class A preferred share warrant into a warrant to purchase common shares) after giving effect to the conversion price adjustment more fully described in "Capitalization - Special Conversion Adjustment for Class A Preferred Shares," and no preferred shares.